Code-Institute-Submissions/baptistapaulo-pp1_NovResub/README.md

 * Order some products.
 ### Design
 #### Colour-Scheme
-* Predominant colours across all site are lightgrey and grey.
+* Predominant colours across all site are green and yellow.
-* Black and white ocasionaly.
+* Black and grey ocasionaly.
-* Custom rgb(184,184,184) for headers.
 #### Typography
 **DynaPuff** (designed by Toshi Omagari, Jennifer Daniel) from Google fonts was used mostly for headers and logo title.
 **Arial** (Helvetica, sans-serif) was used mostly for any other text in all sections, including the menu and form.